SantiagoTorres/reprotest/README.md

 ===========================

 You can also run the build inside what is called a "virtual server".
-This could be a container, a chroot, etc. There are different ones available, look under reprotest/virt (or $PYTHONPATH/reprotest/virt) for a full list.
+This could be a container, a chroot, etc. There are different ones available, see `--help` full list.
 You run them like this:

     reprotest 'python3 setup.py bdist_wheel' 'dist/*.whl' qemu /path/to/qemu.img
     reprotest 'debuild -b -uc -us' '../*.deb' schroot unstable-amd64

-You can run `reprotest/virt/$SERVER --help` for a full list of options.
+You can also run `reprotest --help <virtual_server_name>` for a full list of options for that particular virtual server.
-TODO: add these to reprotest's `--help`.

 Unfortunately we currently don't set up build dependencies inside the virtual server so you will have to either do that yourself before running reprotest,